tfsec/tfsec.github.io/_docs/digitalocean/loadbalancing/enforce-https.md

 ---
+title: digitalocean-loadbalancing-enforce-https
-title: The load balancer forwarding rule is using an insecure protocol as an entrypoint
+description: The load balancer forwarding rule is using an insecure protocol as an entrypoint
 shortcode: digitalocean-loadbalancing-enforce-https
 legacy: DIG004
 summary: The load balancer forwarding rule is using an insecure protocol as an entrypoint